 • Faculty Represenative for Student Chapter of ASID (American Society of Interior Designers)

 Utilizing this campus-wide resource for both lighting instruction and research, I work with students in DEA 2750 to identify and analyze multiple light sources in the Lab.
-The space is also used for lighting installations designed and constructed by students in DEA 2750.
-The exhibit of these lighting explorations was viewed by over 80 visitors the day of the exhibit opening.

 • Member - National Council for Preservation Education